bgv2/NoMoreVids/README.md

 # NoMoreVids
+**ABANDONED AND NOT WORKING**
-For YouTube embeds, this removes the "more videos" and the suggested videos at the end.
+For YouTube embeds, this was supposed to removes the "more videos" and the suggested videos at the end.